Aspose/releases.aspose.com/content/en/ocr/java/release-notes/latest.md

 Key | Summary | Category
 --- | ------- | --------
-OCRJAVA&#8209;430 | Exposed control over ONNX session options for advanced users. | New feature OCRJAVA&#8209;429 | Optimization: create classes for one-time InferenceSession initialization and optimize performance. | Enhancement
+OCRJAVA&#8209;432 | Add Debug mode in the API to allow for customer view the areas detection results on the image. | New feature
+OCRJAVA&#8209;431 | Add the Confidence for the text lines in the RecognitionResult. | New feature

 ## Public API changes and backwards compatibility

-This section lists all public API changes introduced in **Aspose.OCR for Java 25.5.0** that may affect the code of existing applications.
+This section lists all public API changes introduced in **Aspose.OCR for Java 25.6.0** that June affect the code of existing applications.

 ### Added public APIs:

 The following public APIs have been introduced in this release:

-### `OnnxRuntimeSessionOptions` class

-Allows overriding the default ONNX runtime settings.
-Aspose.OCR for Java is already optimized, so modifications are recommended only for fine-tuning the library's behavior on specific hardware.

-`OnnxRuntimeSessionOptions` is a static class that exposes the following properties:
+#### Debug mode

+You can save intermediate image processing results — such as preprocessed images and text detection overlays — for visual inspection and troubleshooting.
+Debug mode is enabled through static properties of the AsposeOCR class:

 Property | Type | Description
 -------- | -----| -----------
-`graphOptimizationLevel` | `GraphOptimizationLevelOnnx` | Graph optimization level for the session:<ul><li>`ORT_DISABLE_ALL` - disable all optimizations.</li><li>`ORT_ENABLE_BASIC` - enable basic optimizations, such as node fusion and constant folding.</li><li>`ORT_ENABLE_EXTENDED` - enable extended optimizations, including memory layout improvements.</li><li>`ORT_ENABLE_ALL` - enable all available optimizations for maximum performance.</li></ul>By default, all available optimizations are enabled.
-`executionMode` | `ExecutionModeOnnx` | Execution mode for the session:<ul><li>`ORT_SEQUENTIAL` - execute operators sequentially, ensuring that each operation is completed before the next one starts.</li><li>`ORT_PARALLEL` - execute operators in parallel (whenever possible), to improve performance.</li></ul>By default, operators are executed concurrently, whenever possible.
-`intraOpNumThreads` | `int` | Number of threads for a single operations.
-`interOpNumThreads` | `int` | Number of threads for running multiple operations in parallel.
-If sequential execution (`ExecutionModeOnnx.ORT_SEQUENTIAL`) is enabled in `ExecutionMode` property, this value is ignored.
+`AsposeOCR.DebugMode` | `Boolean` | Enables or disables debug image saving.
+`AsposeOCR.DebugModeSaveDirectory` | `String` | Specifies the folder where debug images will be saved.
+If not set, the current working directory is used.

+{{% alert color="info" %}}
+**Compatibility: fully backward compatible.** See details below.
+{{% /alert %}}

+#### Confidence score

+Each recognized text line includes an optional confidence score — a floating-point value between `0.0` and `1.0` stored in the `confidence` field of the `LinesResult` class.

+This score reflects the recognition certainty of the line:

+* **`1.0`** — the engine is completely confident the recognition is correct.
+* **`0.0`** — recognition confidence is unknown or not calculated.

+> ⚠️ The value is **always set to `0.0`** when using a **temporary license**.

+The confidence score is only calculated for specific languages:

+✅ **Supported:**
+Chinese (all groups), Arabic, Hindi, European, Korean, Japanese, Telugu, Tamil, Kannada

+❌ **Not supported:**
+ExtLatin or languages with diacritical marks

+You can use this value to filter or highlight low-confidence results in your application.

-{{% alert color="caution" %}}
+{{% alert color="info" %}}
-If you decide to override the default ONNX runtime settings, perform it  before calling any other recognition method.
+**Compatibility: fully backward compatible.** See details below.
 {{% /alert %}}

 ### Updated public APIs: